oemof/tespy/docs/tutorials/heat_pump_steps.rst

 Water is used for the cold side of the heat exchanger, for the consumer and for the hot side of the environmental temperature.
 Ammonia is used as coolant within the heat pump circuit.
 If you don’t specify the unit system, the variables are set to SI-Units.
+We also keep the working fluid a variable to make reusing the script with a different working fluid easy.

 .. literalinclude:: /../tutorial/advanced/stepwise.py
     :language: python